 Scientific Foundations: Linear Equations

 At its core, finding the y-intercept relies on the principles of linear equations.
 A linear equation represents a straight line on a graph, and its general form is y = mx + b.
-This equation shows a direct relationship between x and y, where m (the slope) indicates how much y changes for each unit change in x, and b is the y-intercept.
+Worth adding: this equation shows a direct relationship between x and y, where m (the slope) indicates how much y changes for each unit change in x, and b is the y-intercept.
 The linear equation is based on the concept of proportionality and constant change, which are fundamental in many scientific models.

 Historical Context